sonjaove/progg-and-DS-from-IITM/points.md

 - Algorithms like Dijkstra’s and Prim’s benefit greatly from **heaps** for performance.
 - Kruskal’s bottleneck is **sorting the edges** and managing **union-find** efficiently.
 - BFS/DFS are linear in list form but become  $O(V^2)$  with matrix due to scanning all possible edges.
+- If Bellman-Ford algorithm does not converge after $n − 1$ iterations, there is a negative cycle
 ---

 <!-- Let me know if you want a printable/markdown version of this. -->
+- BSTs:
+    1. All values in the left subtree are $ < v$ i.e Minimum is left most node in the tree
+    1. All values in the left subtree are $> v$ i.e Maximum is right most node in the tree
+    1. Each node has a value and pointers to its children
+- General strategy to build a small balanced tree of height h:
+    - Smallest balanced tree of height $h − 1$ as left subtree
+    - Smallest balanced tree of height $h − 2$ as right subtree
+    - Slope of a node : self.left.height() - self.right.height(), Balanced tree — slope is ${−1, 0, 1}$, if the tree is not balanced perform rotations.
+- DP and Greedy algos
+- Regular expressions:
+    1. To match the start of the string, write $ˆp$
+    2. To match the end of the string, write $p$ $
+    3. ˆbana$ does not match banana, but $ˆba(na)^+$ does, this means that the string in between must only contain more $(na)$ and nothing else.
+To modify it we can write $ˆba(na)^+.*na$ then we can have any string that would match the pattern bananananan123na or anything else.
+- Linear programming :
+    - Feasible region is convex